locationtech/geomesa/docs/user/installation_and_configuration.rst

     $ ls
     dist/  docs/  LICENSE.txt  README.md

-.. _building_source:

 Building from Source
 --------------------

 GeoMesa may also be built from source.
-For more information refer to the **GeoMesa Developer Manual**, or to the ``README.md`` file in the the source distribution.
+For more information refer to :ref:`building_from_source` in the :doc:`/developer/index`, or to the ``README.md`` file in the the source distribution.
 The remainder of the instructions in this chapter assume the use of the binary GeoMesa distribution.
 If you have built from source, the distribution is created in the ``geomesa-dist/target`` directory as a part of the build process.

-More information about developing with GeoMesa may be found in the **GeoMesa Developer Manual**.
+More information about developing with GeoMesa may be found in :doc:`/developer/index`.

 .. _setting_up_commandline: